BuyunLi/BuyunLi.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Capacity Planning for Resource Turnaround Operations"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'Many shared resources, such as hotel rooms or rental cars, require cleaning, charging, or some other operation to "turn around" the resources between successive customer uses.
-We study staffing and shift planning decisions for the turnaround service capacity in order to minimize the sum of customer waiting and staffing costs. '
+excerpt: Many shared resources, such as hotel rooms or rental cars, require cleaning, charging, or some other operation to "turn around" the resources between successive customer uses.
+We study staffing and shift planning decisions for the turnaround service capacity in order to minimize the sum of customer waiting and staffing costs.
 date: "Under Review"
 venue: 'Major Revision at M&SOM'
 paperurl: 'SSRN Link: [https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4862239]'